Policies Governing Dual Degree

 - Dual Degree with the Nursing School: A g.p.a. of 3.0 is necessary for consideration.
 Consult the Nursing School further details.

 - Dual Degree with the School of Engineering and Applied Sciences: The Engineering School looks for a cumulative g.p.a. of 3.0.
 The School also likes to see MATH 104, MATH 114, PHYS 150, PHYS 151, CHEM 101 and CHEM 053.
 By the end of the second year, the student should have at least one sophomore-level engineering course.
 The total number of course units a student must have for the two degrees may be as high as 46.

 - Dual Degree with the Wharton School: Students should consult the Wharton School website for eligibility and academic requirements for consideration for the dual degree with Wharton.

 In order to apply for a dual degree at the end of the first year at Penn, students must have completed at least 8 c.u at Penn.
 Note that individual schools will have their own policies.
 See their websites for details.

-Applications for a dual degree can be submitted at the end of the first year or at the end of the sophomore year.
+Applications for a dual degree with Nursing or Engineering can be submitted at the end of the first year or at the middle or end of the sophomore year.
 Applications for a dual degree with Wharton can be submitted at the end of the first year or the middle of the sophomore year at the latest.
 Students are usually not eligible to apply for the dual degree after the sophomore year.

 Both degrees must be awarded at the same time even if the requirements for one are completed in an earlier semester.